Code-Institute-Submissions/google-maps-api/README.md

 ### Solved Assigned Tasks

 1. Select a destination city
+2. Show recommended cities for journey
-2. Find tourist attractions, accommodation, bars, and restaurants
+2. Filter for tourist attractions
+3. Find accomodations or places to have a lunch
-3. Show most popular places of current location
+4. Show most popular places of current location
-4. Get more information about a chosen place
+5. Get more information about a chosen place
+6. Show more information from infoWindows
+7. Save liked place in localStorage
+8. Clear localStorage

 ## Functionality